mdbomba/linuxca/README.md

 I did a full rebuild of the bash shell script that creates a standalone certificate authority on a linux os.

-The new script, config-ca.sh, created the root and intermediate configuraiton files and builds out the root and intermediate ca (creates private key and public cert files for both).
+The new script, build-ca.sh, created the root and intermediate configuraiton files and builds out the root and intermediate ca (creates private key and public cert files for both).

 The script has user configurable variables to defime C/ST/L/O/OU parameters that are needed to create the CA.